-E.1 Own funds
+E.1.Own funds

-E.1.1 Management of Own Funds
+E.1.1.
+Management of Own Funds

 We manage our Own Funds to ensure that the Company is adequately capitalised at all times and that all capital requirements are met.
-Our Capital Management Policy forms the basis for managing capital within AMIL.
+Our Capital Management Policy forms the basis for managing capital within AMIL and there has not been any material changes to the capital management policies and objectives.
 We determine capital adequacy on three different bases: